 6. Health and Safety – Outdoor adventurous activities take place in varied natural environments where there are natural hazards and risks to manage.
 Clients must adhere to the instructions, guidance and decisions of our mountain leaders as they have specialist knowledge & skills and are committed to keeping you safe.

 (a) It is your responsibility when booking to ensure that you and members of your group are fit enough to cope with the activity and the environment associated with your booking.
 Clients must inform us prior to the event of any medical condition / illness / disability (including medication which may affect their performance) on the booking form so we can discuss your needs and make appropriate arrangements.
-All clients should inform the mountain leader if there has been any change to the medical condition / illness / disability between booking and the start of the event.
-All clients should inform the mountain leader immediately if they feel unwell during the activity.
+All clients should inform the guide / instructor if there has been any change to the medical condition / illness / disability between booking and the start of the event.
+All clients should inform the guide / instructor immediately if they feel unwell during the activity.

-(d) The gear list is sent out on booking and is also available on this website here.
-It is your responsibility to contact AFS Mountaineering if there are items which you don't have as we can bring spares along.
-If you turn up without the essential kit and haven't informed us of this in advance so that we can bring spares, we reserve the right to ask you not to join us should we decide that you are missing essential kit for the particular activity.
+(f) The gear list is available on this website.
+You can find it here.
+It is your responsibility to contact AFS Mountaineering if there are items which you don't have as we can bring spares along if we have any.
+If you turn up without the essential kit and haven't informed us of this in advance and we do not have spares, we reserve the right to ask you not to join us should we decide that you are missing essential kit for the particular activity.
 This is for safety reasons and for the safety of others.
 You will not be refunded in such circumstances.